 Allergens are substances that cause an allergic response in certain sensitive people.
 They commonly cause problems with nasal, eye (ophthalmic) and breathing (respiratory) symptoms.
 These include inflammation of the nose (rhinitis), inflammation of the eyes (conjunctivitis) and wheezing.
 They can aggravate conditions such as asthma.

 Aero-allergens rarely cause severe allergic reactions such as anaphylaxis.
 They are, however, some of the most common causes of allergies in general.
-See separate leaflet called Allergies for more details.
+See the separate leaflet called Allergies for more details.

 Treatments do help improve symptoms.
 Avoidance of these allergens (or at least a reduction in their number) is also important.